Ryan-infitech/Gamification/README.md

-# Gamification - Programing Learning
+# Gamification - Programming Learning

-Hallo! 👋 ayo kenalan dengan project saya kali ini: Programming Learning, sebuah website seru buat belajar coding.
-Website ini saya buat supaya teman-teman bisa belajar programming dengan cara yang lebih fun dan interaktif.
+Hello! 👋 let's get to know my project this time: Programming Learning, a fun website for learning coding.
+I created this website so that friends can learn programming in a more fun and interactive way.
-Jadi gini, di website ini kamu bakal nemuin kuis-kuis seru dengan pertanyaan pilihan ganda yang diacak.
-Nggak cuma itu, kamu langsung bisa tau jawaban kamu bener atau salah, plus ada animasi lucu yang bikin belajar jadi nggak membosankan.
-Saya pakai teknologi kekinian seperti TypeScript, Tailwind CSS, Framer Motion, dan Lucide React buat bikin tampilannya jadi keren dan nyaman dipakai.
+So, on this website, you will find fun quizzes with randomized multiple-choice questions.
+Not only that, you can immediately know whether your answer is correct or wrong, plus there are cute animations that make learning not boring.
+I use modern technologies like TypeScript, Tailwind CSS, Framer Motion, and Lucide React to make the appearance cool and comfortable to use.

-Apa aja sih yang bisa kamu lakuin di sini?
+## What can you do here?

-- Pilih topik yang kamu suka dan mulai jawab pertanyaan satu-satu
+- Choose the topic you like and start answering questions one by one
-- Langsung tau skor kamu setelah jawab
+- Immediately know your score after answering
-- Dapet trofi virtual kalo kamu berhasil
+- Get a virtual trophy if you succeed
-- Bisa langsung di deploy kalo kamu mau
+- Can be deployed directly if you want

-Yang bikin website ini special:
+## What makes this website special:

-- Soal-soalnya diacak, jadi tiap main bakal dapet urutan yang beda
+- The questions are randomized, so each play will get a different order
-- Ada efek animasi yang bikin kamu tau langsung jawaban kamu bener atau salah
+- There are animation effects that let you know immediately whether your answer is correct or wrong
-- Bisa liat progress belajar kamu sejauh mana
+- You can see how far your learning progress is
-- Tampilannya kekinian dan bisa dipake di HP atau laptop, plus ada dark mode buat yang suka tema gelap
+- The appearance is modern and can be used on mobile phones or laptops, plus there is a dark mode for those who like dark themes

-Teknologi yang dipake:
+## Technologies used:

 ![Logo](https://miro.medium.com/v2/resize:fit:828/format:webp/1*a-HMmQFQNC76zCZBZfFgJg.gif)

-- TypeScript - biar code-nya rapi dan aman
+- TypeScript - to keep the code neat and safe
-- Tailwind CSS - buat design yang keren dan konsisten
+- Tailwind CSS - for cool and consistent design
-- Framer Motion - nambahin animasi smooth yang bikin mata happy
+- Framer Motion - adding smooth animations that make your eyes happy
-- Lucide React - ikon-ikon modern yang bikin tampilan makin ciamik
+- Lucide React - modern icons that make the appearance even more stunning

-Kenapa harus coba?
-Karena website ini cocok buat siapa aja yang pengen belajar coding, dari yang baru mulai sampai yang udah jago.
-Interfacenya gampang dipake, designnya eye-catching, dan yang paling penting: belajarnya jadi lebih asik! 🚀
+Why should you try it?
+Because this website is suitable for anyone who wants to learn coding, from beginners to experts.
+The interface is easy to use, the design is eye-catching, and most importantly: learning becomes more fun! 🚀

-## Screenshots
+## Preview

 ![App Screenshot](./media/SS%20Desk%201.png)
 ![App Screenshot](./media/SS%20Desk%202.png)